jaesm14774/mediaoverload/docs/configuration.md

   group_name: Kirby  # System can randomly select from this group
 ```

-When `group_name` is set, system can randomly pick any character from that group in the database.
+**How it works:** When `group_name` is set, the system can randomly pick any character from that group in the database.

 ---

 ## ComfyUI Workflow Customization

 ### 1. Design Workflow

-- Open ComfyUI web interface
+- Open ComfyUI web interface.
-- Design your node graph
+- Design your node graph.
-- Test with sample prompts
+- Test with sample prompts.

 ### 2. Export Workflow

-- Click "Save (API Format)"
+- Click "Save (API Format)".
-- Save as JSON file
+- Save as JSON file.
-- Place in `configs/workflow/`
+- Place in `configs/workflow/`.

 ### 3. Reference in Config